How can we help?

 Before you begin

-• Display Name.
-This is what the recipients of the email will see when they receive an email from Hornbill.
-This can be edited at any time.
+- Display Name: This is the name recipients see when they receive an email from this mailbox.
+You can edit this name at any time.

-• Server.
-The name or IP address of the mail server where the mail account is located.
+- Server: The name or IP address of your mail server.

-• Encryption.
-The encryption method used in the communication between Hornbill and your mail server.
+- Encryption: The method used to secure communication between Hornbill and your server.

 Important